-- before surgery to try to shrink the cancer so that there’s a better chance of removing it
+- Some people have chemotherapy before surgery to try to make the cancer smaller so that there is a better chance of removing it all.

-- after surgery to try to reduce the chances of the cancer coming back
+- Chemotherapy is used after surgery to try stop the cancer coming back.

-The main chemotherapy drug combinations for pancreatic cancer are listed here with the brand name of each drug in brackets.
+These are the chemotherapy drugs used for pancreatic cancer, and how they are used together.
+The brand name of each drug is in brackets.

-- FOLFIRINOX – a combination of oxaliplatin (Eloxatin®), leucovirin, irinotecan and Fluorouracil (5-FU)
+- FOLFIRINOX – a combination of oxaliplatin (Eloxatin®), folinic acid (leucovirin), irinotecan and Fluorouracil (5-FU)

 - Gemcitabine (Gemzar®)

-- FOLFOX - oxaliplatin (Eloxatin®) with fluorouracil (5-FU) and folinic acid
+- FOLFOX - oxaliplatin, fluorouracil and folinic acid

 - Nab-paclitaxel (Abraxane®) with gemcitabine.